There’s no question the gaming industry is huge

 But in addition to this, it’s imperative you have 24/7 live customer service.
 There are always going to be product problems that require human insight and help, and you need to be sure you can offer your customers the promise of instant help for the times when self-service isn’t doing the trick.

-Atypical communication channels.
+Atypical communication channels

 While most consumers spend a significant amount of time on social media, posting Yelp! reviews or firing off emails or phone calls when they face a problem, gamers aren’t always cut from this same cloth.
 In general, the gaming crowd flocks more frequently to forums that are either system-focused or game-focused.
-In these chat rooms are where they often complain about problems, look for answers, and share insights.
+These chat rooms are where they often complain about problems, look for answers, and share insights.

 So to better reach your users, your business needs to have a presence in these forums.
 You can’t wait for customers to contact you; rather, your team must be trained in where to go and how to find customers that are in need of help.
 And one of the best things about the gaming community is that it can actually be quite self-sustainable if forums are accurately tracked and user involvement in solving issues is rewarded.
 Start by going where your gamers are.

-Shifting service needs.
+Shifting service needs

 It’s likely your company pays close attention to how your games and products are being reviewed by customers and talked about online.
 But are you doing enough to measure customer satisfaction after each interaction with them?
 If you’re like most gaming companies, you might not be.